Stéphane Saulnier, Ph.D.

 Phone: 780.392.2450 ext.
 5234

-Treasures of Our Faith - NTC Lunchtime Seminar Series
+Treasures of the Faith - NTC Lunchtime Seminar Series

 Recent and forthcoming publications

-Sacred Scripture, Patristic Theology, Second Temple Judaism, Early Christianity
+Sacred Scripture, Patristic Theology, Second Temple Judaism, Early Church History.

 back to top